A lot or a little?

 The parents' guide to what's in this game.

 What parents need to know

-Parents need to know that Phoenix Wright: Ace Attorney Trilogy is a downloadable text-driven legal drama that combines three older games into one.
+Parents need to know that Phoenix Wright: Ace Attorney Trilogy is a downloadable text-driven legal drama for the PlayStation 4, Xbox One, Nintendo Switch, Nintendo 3DS, and Windows PCs.
+This collection combines three older games into one.
 It stars a young, clever lawyer who relies on his smarts rather his fists and truly wants to see justice served.
 Cases frequently deal with murder and show depictions of dead bodies and bloodied murder weapons, but it's all presented in bright cartoon colors.
 As a result, the violence isn't nearly as grisly or dark as most TV and movie courtroom dramas.
 The game encourages kids to read thoroughly and critically, lest they risk making mistakes and being forced to restart trials, which can be frustrating.
 Some characters occasionally smoke.
 Some female characters dress revealingly, and there's a bit of sexual innuendo.

 - Parents say